tblock/10kGNAD/README.md

 In the [One Million Posts Corpus](https://ofai.github.io/million-post-corpus/) each article has a topic path.
 For example `Newsroom/Wirtschaft/Wirtschaftpolitik/Finanzmaerkte/Griechenlandkrise`.
 The 10kGNAD uses the second part of the topic path, here `Wirtschaft`, as class label.
-In result the dataset can be used for multi-class classification.
+The article titles and texts are concatenated into one text and the authors are removed to avoid a keyword like classification on autors frequent in a class.

-I created and used this dataset in my thesis to train and evaluate four text classifiers on the German language.
+I created and used this dataset in my thesis to train and evaluate (four text classifiers)[https://github.com/tblock/thesis-data] on the German language.
 By publishing the dataset I hope to support the advancement of tools and models for the German language.
 Additionally this dataset can be used as a benchmark dataset for german topic classification.